Full text

 HOW DOES AIR POLLUTION AFFECT HEALTH?

-Air pollution releases toxins and contaminants into the air that are harmful to children’s lungs and to human health and the environment.
+Air pollution releases toxins and contaminants into the air that are harmful to children’s lungs, human health, and the environment.
 Air quality has a direct correlation to human health.
 Poor air quality can harm human health.
+Air pollution from the Suncor refinery can result in health impacts including:

 - Birth defects and low birth weight